dghuuloc/CS.Teach/Python/django/first-step-django.md

 ```
 python manage.py runserver
 ```
+> [!NOTE]
+> The `python manage.py` will be frequently used in your Django project, so get used to it.
+Also, running just python manage.py in the terminal, without any other argument, will show you the list of all its available options.

 3. **If everythong is set up correctly, you should see output similar to:**
 ```
 Watching for file changes with StatReloader